latifuluman/Clipboarder/README.md

 # Clipboarder
-It is used for remembering the copied values.
+It is used for monitoring the clipboard.
+You can remember the copied values